 After the second call for nominations if the total number of nominations exceeds the number of vacancies, then all nominees will go to ballot.
-The two students with the most votes will serve as the student members on school council.
+The two students with the most votes will be elected to council.

 How do I know which students are standing for election?